-C. Parent Center Committee
+Parent Center Committee

-Parents, in partnership with the staff, assist the program by helping to make decisions about the program.
+Parents, in partnership with the staff, help make decisions about the program.
 Different communities have different needs.
 The more parents are involved, the better the program serves the children.
 Each parent or caregiver is automatically a voting member of the local Parent Center Committee.
 Each Parent Center Committee will elect a Chairperson, and Secretary.